Are Medicare Part D Plans All The Same?

 While prescription drug plans provide at least the standard level of coverage as it is defined by Medicare, they have the option to offer different combinations of coverage and cost sharing.

-Because Medicare Part D comes from private insurers like Anthem, you have the flexibility to compare plans and select one that fits you.
+Because Medicare Part D comes from private insurers like Empire, you have the flexibility to compare plans and select one that fits you.
 Compare Medicare Part D plans by just asking a few questions when you shop for insurance.

 What Prescription Medications Are Covered?

 Every Medicare Part D plan covers different types of medications.
 If you use prescription drugs to manage a health condition like high blood pressure or diabetes, make sure your plan covers the medications you need most.

 Medicare Part D insurers have drug lists of medicines they cover.
 If a plan does not cover your medicine, see if it covers a different drug that also works for you.
 Your doctor may know of a substitute or generic option to your medication.

 What Medications Are Not Covered By Medicare Part D?